benj-chen/Curriculum2020/PID.md

 }
 ```

 As you can see, it takes three parameters, the setpoint (meaning the value you want the motor speed [variable] to be), the actual (meaning the value the motor speed is measured to be from the encoder), and the timeFrame (the time from the previous robot update cycle to the next).
-Combining this understanding
+In the example below, the desired is passed as a parameter to the loop() method, the actual is taken from the encoder (integrated in a TalonFX, changes from motor to motor), and timeFrame is calculated with System.currentTimeMillis().

 ```java